Intro to Nursing

 Job Outlook

-• Develop professional work ethic, medical skills, and patient/client care and confidentiality
+• Perform a wide range of medical procedures while developing a professional work ethic, medical skills, and knowledge of patient care and confidentiality

 FAQs